TheCandidStartup/TheCandidStartup.github.io/_drafts/publish_api_documentation.md

 thumbnail: /assets/images/infinisheet/blog-projects.png
 ---

-wise words
+[Last time]({% link _drafts/bootstrapping-typedoc.md %}) we got good results when we tried out [TypeDoc](https://typedoc.org/) for API reference documentation generation.
+I left you with a cliff hanger.
+How do we integrate TypeDoc into my [GitHub Pages](https://pages.github.com/) based publishing pipeline?
+And how should we surface API documentation on the blog focused [Candid Startup]({{ '/' | absolute_url }}) site?

 # Publishing

-* Should be able to publish the classic way by checking the generated HTML into GitHub, then using the standard GitHub pages setup to publish.
-The output even includes a `.nojekyll` file so GitHub knows to use use the html as is rather than running it through Jekyll.
+The classic way of publishing is to check the generated HTML into GitHub, then use the standard GitHub pages setup to deploy the site.
+The TypeDoc output even includes a `.nojekyll` file so GitHub knows to use the html as is, rather than running it through Jekyll.

-* Want to avoid having to check in generated documentation.
-Extra manual step and clutters up repo.
+I want to avoid having to check in the generated documentation.
+It's an extra manual step and clutters up the repo.

-* GitHub Pages uses GitHub Actions to publish.
+GitHub Pages uses GitHub Actions to publish.
 You can write your own publishing workflow using the same building blocks that GitHub Pages uses.
-  * [upload-pages-artifact](https://github.com/actions/upload-pages-artifact): Creates an artifact ZIP of the directory you want to publish
+Once you've generated your content, use the [upload-pages-artifact](https://github.com/actions/upload-pages-artifact) action to create an artifact ZIP of the directory you want to publish.
+Then follow up with [deploy-pages](https://github.com/actions/deploy-pages) to deploy an artifact ZIP.

-  * [deploy-pages](https://github.com/actions/deploy-pages): Deploys an artifact ZIP to GitHub Pages
-* I copied my NPM Publish workflow and modified it to come up with this.
+I copied my NPM Publish workflow and modified it to come up with this.

 ```yaml
 name: Docs